 Step 1: Submit your application online.
 When specifying “Intended Field Study,” select Scandinavian Studies.

-Step 2: Materials to be sent to the Department include:
+Step 2: Materials required for the application include:

 Step 3: We will review your application and documents.